 6. Tour Guide

-If you are someone with extensive knowledge of your vicinity, you can work as a tour guide for tourism businesses in the area.
+If you have extensive knowledge of your vicinity, you can work as a tour guide for tourism businesses in the area.
 While your average hourly wage may sit at around 13 bucks, you can take advantage of cash tips as a bonus.

 7. Parking Attendant